 The colour is set using the main diffuse colour of the material, which can then be made brighter or darker as required by looking at the IPR render and using the ambient colour attribute.

-You may also decide that you want to introduce more variation into the main colour of the shader you can do this by adding a texture to the colour attribute as we have done previously.
-In this case we want to keep the colour in the yellow/green area and have a slight variation in the colours.
+You may also decide that you want to introduce more variation into the main colour of the shader you can do this by adding a texture to the colour attribute as you did previously.
+In this case, keep the colour in the yellow/green area and have a slight variation in the colours.

-There are a few of the 3D textures like Crater Marble, and Stucco that have the option of displaying a few colours so try one of them to add in some variation on the colour of your material shader.
+There are a few of the 3D textures like Crater Marble, and Stucco (see next umage) that have the option of displaying a few colours so try one of them to add in some variation on the colour of your material shader.

 The surface detail of the material can be achieved by daisy chaining several textures together to control the bump of the shading network.
 This network used two noise texture nodes and a simplex noise texture to create an interesting and varied bump texture.